 While the best watermelons and plums are a favorite dessert during summer, oranges and tangerines will be the fruit of choice during colder months.

 We have already discussed in our guide to Cretan wine the importance that grapes have always had on the island, even since the Bronze Age.

-As a matter of fact, Crete has been continuously producing wine since the Minoan times and it is home to a fantastic vineyard with over 12 different native varieties.
+Crete has been continuously producing wine since the Minoan times and it is home to a fantastic vineyard with over 12 different native varieties.